housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-02-angular2-with-immutablejs-and-redux.markdown

 Contact List Example
 ==================
 Let's start building the contact list example!
 If you haven't already, you can set up your application using the [Angular 2 QuickStart.](https://angular.io/docs/ts/latest/quickstart.html) I'll remove the unnecessary class definitions and styling elements in the code embeds and just show you what's needed.
-However, I'll link to the complete source code after each step.
+However, I'll link to the complete source code for each step.

-Firstly, let's build a simple version with purely Angular elements.
+To kick things off, let's build a simple version with purely Angular elements.
 We'll start with a contact store to handle the logic of our application.

 {% highlight javascript %}
 // Contact Store